 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , Outlander series and is a This historical fiction is a paperback edition that was published by Orion Books on October 25, 2012 and has 560 pages.
+It is part of the , Outlander series and is a historical fiction that was published by Orion Books on October 25, 2012 and has 560 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Lord John and the Hand of Devils, Dangerous Women, The Mad Scientist’s Guide to World Domination, Seven Stones to Stand or Fall

 Third in the Lord John Grey historical suspense series revolving around Major Grey.
 This story involves Jamie Fraser and occurs during Voyager (Outlander, 3).